Religion in Spain

+León Cathedral is a World Heritage Site.

-The Catholic branch of Christianity is the most widely professed religion in Spain, with high levels of secularization as of 2025.
-Freedom of religion is guaranteed by the Spanish Constitution.
+Christianity is the most widely professed religion in Spain, with Catholicism being its main denomination, along with high levels of secularization as of 2026.

+Spain is a secular state and freedom of religion is guaranteed by the Spanish Constitution.
+Immigration over the past several decades has brought a diverse plethora of faiths from around the world to the country.

+Overview

 The Pew Research Center ranked Spain as the 16th out of 34 European countries in levels of religiosity, with 21% of the population declaring they were "highly religious" in the poll.
 3% of Spaniards consider religion as one of their three most important values, lower than the 5% European average.

-According to the Spanish Center for Sociological Research (CIS), 55.4% of Spanish citizens self-identify as Catholics (36.6% define themselves as non-practicing, while 18.8% as practicing), 3.6% as followers of other faiths (including Islam, Protestant Christianity, Judaism, Buddhism, Hinduism etc.), and 39% as non-believer, these being: atheists (15.8%), indifferent or no religion (12%), or agnostics (11.2%), as of April 2025.
+According to the Spanish Center for Sociological Research (CIS), 54.3% of Spanish citizens self-identify as Catholics (36.3% define themselves as non-practicing, while 18% as practicing), 3% as followers of other faiths (including Islam, Protestant Christianity, Judaism, Buddhism, Hinduism etc.), and 41% as non-believer, these being: atheists (17%), indifferent or no religion (11.1%), or agnostics (13%), as of April 2026.

 Most Spaniards do not participate regularly in weekly religious worship.
-A July 2021 study shows that of the Spaniards who identify themselves as religious, 36% never attend Mass, 20.8% barely ever attend Mass, 19% attend Mass a few times a year, 6.8% two or three times per month, 13.4% every Sunday and holidays, and 2.9% multiple times per week.
-According to a 2021 survey that measures degrees of commitment, those who go to church several times a year are 17.3% of the total population; those who go several times a month, 9.3%; those who go every Sunday and all holy days of obligation, 14.9%; and those who go several times a week, 4.3%.
+An April 2026 study shows that of the Spaniards who identify themselves as religious, 25.8% never attend Mass, 22.7% barely ever attend Mass, 23.5% attend Mass a few times a year, 10% two or three times per month, 12.1% every Sunday and holidays, and 4.5% multiple times per week.

 Although a majority of Spaniards self-identify as Catholics, younger generations tend to ignore the Church's moral doctrines on issues such as pre-marital sex, homosexuality, same-sex marriage or contraception.
 The total number of parish priests shrank from 24,300 in 1975 to 18,500 in 2018, with an average age of 65.5 years.
 By contrast, many expressions of popular religiosity still thrive, often linked to local festivals.
 Several instances of Catholic cultural practices are present among the general population, such as Catholic baptisms and funerals, Holy Week processions, pilgrimages (such as the Way of St. James), patron saints and many festivals.

 A Survey published in 2019 by the Pew Research Center found that 54% of Spaniards had a favorable view of Muslims, while 76% had a favorable view of Jews.
 Only 1% of Spaniards are Protestant and most Protestants have an immigrant background.

 The patron saint of Spain is St. James the Greater.